Future with 'Going to'

 Predictions

-'Be going to' is commonly used to predict something in the future that we know will happen for sure.
-In these examples, the structure is clearly used to make future predictions:
+'Be going to' is commonly used to predict something in the future that we think will probably happen.
+In the following examples, the structure is clearly used to show that you see signs that lead you to believe something will happen.

 The sky is getting darker.
 It's going to snow.